resend/resend-rust/README.md

 [docs-badge]: https://img.shields.io/docsrs/resend-rs
 [docs-url]: https://docs.rs/resend-rs

-Emails are sent via the `Client` which provides both a synchronous and asynchronous send method.
+Emails are sent via the `Resend` client which provides both a synchronous and asynchronous send method.
 The two are mutually exclusive and accessible via the `blocking` feature.
 The crate uses [reqwest][reqwest] and [serde][serde] internally.